Return to Index

 - Watch for signs of infection.
 Symptoms of infection include fever, painful lumps, and redness in the breasts.
 These require immediate medical attention.

-- Talk to your doctor before taking prescription and over-the-counter medicine, as well as herbs and supplements.
-Some medicines can pass through the breast milk to your baby and may not be safe.
+- Talk to your doctor before taking prescription and over-the-counter medications, as well as herbs and supplements.
+Some medications can pass through the breast milk to your baby and may not be safe.
 Drugs can also interfere with how much milk you produce.

 Learning When to Breastfeed Your Baby